2024 Learn Africa Programme

 • Before applying, make sure you have the required language skills.
 A high level of the language in which the training is delivered will always be required (B2 or C1 depending on the host university).
 You must prove your language level through the presentation of an official language certificate or through a telephone interview with the university.

-• If you are selected, you will receive a phone call from the Women for Africa Foundation to inform you personally.
+• If you are selected, you will receive a notification email and — probably — a phone call from the Women for Africa Foundation to inform you personally.
 You will be requested to communicate with the foundation’s staff in the language of the scholarship you have applied for.

 Required documents